theofanistzoumakas/Student-Restaurant-Application/README.md

 ```

-2. Open the project in IntelliJ IDEA
+2. Open the project in IntelliJ IDEA.

-3. Download/Open the PgAdmin
+3. Download/Open the PgAdmin.

-4. Create a new database
+4. Create a new database.

 5. Connect the database with the project, following the instructions below: